MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ## <a name="update_158"></a> Bug fixes and behavior changes in Visual Studio 2017 version 15.8

+The compiler changes in Visual Studio 2017 version 15.8 all fall under the category of bug fixes and behavior changes, and are listed below:

 ### typename on unqualified identifiers